Ergon-moe/Bitcoin-Static/CONTRIBUTING.md

-Contributing to Bitcoin Cash Node
+Contributing to Bitcoin Static
 =================================

-The Bitcoin Cash Node project welcomes contributors!
+The Bitcoin Static project welcomes contributors!

-This guide is intended to help developers and others contribute effectively to Bitcoin Cash Node.
+This guide is intended to help developers and others contribute effectively to Bitcoin Static.

 Communicating with the project
 ------------------------------

-To get in contact with the Bitcoin Cash Node project, we monitor a number of resources.
+To get in contact with the Bitcoin Static project, we monitor a number of resources.

 Our main development repository is currently located at